xxyjoel/xxyjoel.github.io/_posts/2020-04-01-deploying-analytics-apps.md

 - apache zeppelin 0.7.x and lower.
 - PII is vulnerable developing locally
 - no drift and model performance monitoring
+- tableau server required for easy sharing and distribution of dashboard content

 **notes**
 - [databricks connect, preferred ide setup instructions](https://docs.databricks.com/dev-tools/databricks-connect.html)
 * athena seems to be slow... why
 * this seems to be the best lightweight option for ml deployment
+* as of the time of this writing, the jupyterlab integration with databricks-connect did not support windows machines

 ### #3
 **overview**